pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage.hbs.md

 # tanzu insight triage

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight triage` to get help for the vulnerability analysis commands.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight triage` command to get help for the vulnerability analysis commands.

 ## <a id='options'></a>Options